amonapp/amon/README.rst

 **3. Application logging**

 Log events, user and performance data.
-Amon doesn't restrict you to strings, so you can log dictionaries, hashes, arrays, etc.
+Amon allows you to log any datastructure,
+so you can log dictionaries, hashes, arrays, etc.
 Navigate quickly through your log data with a nice and clean web interface